brunojunqueira/javascript-exercise/README.md

 - To setup the application, run 'npm install or 'yarn'.

-- To test the application, run 'npm start' or 'yarn start'.
+- To test the application, run 'npm run start' or 'yarn start'.